 Unfortunately, the intrepid model to Tang of what it means to seek scientific understanding did not return from that land.

-An honors student with a minor in chemistry, Tang will find out end of March or early April if she will advance to Fulbright finalist with the program beginning mid-to-late August.
-If she is selected, her plan is to make a formal request she initiated while working on her application to a mathematical oncologist at Heidelberg University in Germany.
-In that lab, Tang will be working to quantify the mutational landscape of another kind of cancer: acute myeloid leukemia.
+An honors student with a minor in chemistry, Tang will work with Anna Marciniak, a mathematical oncologist at Heidelberg University in Germany.
+In that lab Tang will be working to quantify the mutational landscape of another kind of cancer: acute myeloid leukemia.
 Using integro-differential equations she and her team will be asking what the mutations of cancer cell populations look like and how they present themselves phenotypically.

-Meanwhile, Tang, who works as a TA in chemistry, is readying for graduation later this year.
-She says that Adler, who is also Director of the School of Biological Sciences, “is the most eccentric professor I’ve ever worked with.
+Meanwhile, Tang, who works as a TA in the Department of Chemistry, is readying for graduation later this year.
+She says that Fred Adler, who heads The Fred Adler Lab, and is Director of the School of Biological Sciences, “is the most eccentric professor I’ve ever worked with.
 In a good way,” she quips, then laughs: “He has in his office a list of ‘trigger’ things that he doesn’t want to see in a math model.”
 The Adler lab is a very collaborative environment, she continues, “always a blast!
 The projects are so diverse you get to see so many applications of math.
 It’s inspiring.”
 In the lab Tang works closely with post doc Linh Huynh, designing models, running simulations, collecting data and talking over fixed point stability and long-term behavior.

 “If there is anything that can prolong the life of a cancer patient,” she says, “it will be math,” the shape-shifting key in our collective hand that can fit most any lock.